alxshelepenok/lumen/content/posts/fleek-network-edge-performant.md

 socialImage: https://storageapi.fleek.co/fleek-team-bucket/Blogs/performant.jpg
 canonical: ''
-description: In the second instalment of the Fleek Network Edge series, we take a look at the unique features that allows the network itself to grow
+description: In the second instalment of the Fleek Network Edge series, we take a look at the unique features that allows the network to grow
 category: General
 tags:
 - Node